IAmNatch/burrito-six/notes/style-guide.md

 │   │     └── scores
 │   │     │    └ *resteraunt-name.md*
 │   │     └ 404.js
-│   │     └ index.js // Not a .md data, template for the index page.
+│   │     └ index.js // Not an .md data, template for the index page.
 │   │                    all other templates live in /templates │   └── pages
 └───